johnproodian/budget-tracker/README.md

 https://shielded-eyrie-29611.herokuapp.com/

 ## (Recently Learned) Skills I Used
-* using service workers to cache assets for offline functionality
+* Using service workers to cache assets for offline functionality
-* converting an existing web application to a PWA
+* Converting an existing web application to a PWA
-* adding a web manifest to an application
+* Adding a web manifest to an application